-NEW CONCORD, OHIO, October 29, 2008 - Muskingum College junior All-American and Ohio Athletic Conference Player of the Year catcher Brock Whiteman has signed with the Fayetteville Swampdogs (N.C.) of the Coastal Plain League (CPL) to play summer ball in 2009.
+NEW CONCORD, OHIO, May 22, 2009 - Muskingum College junior All-American and 2008 Ohio Athletic Conference Player of the Year catcher Brock Whiteman will continue an already stellar 2009 season by joining the Fayetteville Swampdogs (N.C.) of the Coastal Plain League (CPL) to play summer ball in 2009.

 The CPL consists of 14 teams across North and South Carolina and Virginia and features top-notch collegiate players from throughout the nation.

 "The Coastal Plain League is one of the elite college leagues in the nation," said Muskingum Head Baseball Coach Gregg Thompson.
 "It is an honor for both Brock and our program.
 He has worked hard to acheice this opportunity in both the batting cage and weight room."

 The Coastal Plain League has become a premier league, helping to aid players from all over the country in making their dreams realized by becoming professionals.
 CPL alums that have gone on and debuted with a team in the Major Leagues includes Kevin Youkilis (Boston Red Sox), Tom Mastny (Cleveland Indians) and Justin Verlander (Detroit Tigers).

 Whiteman, who played for the Peekskill Robins (N.Y.) of the Atlantic Collegiate Baseball League in the summer of 2008, led the league with a .372 batting average and ranked in the top five in the league in hits (48), RBIs (24), total bases and doubles (13).
 He was honored for his outstading play by being selected to start in the 42nd Annual ACBL All-Star game that was held at St. John's University in July.